 Last June we were very pleased with the response to our first Season of Lay Ministries celebrating all the people of God here in Southwark Diocese are doing in service to those around them.
 The Season was well received and welcomed and we have decided to make it an annual event and to bring it forward in the year.
 We hope this will enable those who wish to explore a call to ministry to begin training in September.
-This year the Season of Lay Ministries will be during Ephiphanytide, starting on Sunday 8 January and continuing to Sunday 29 January.
+In 2023 the Season of Lay Ministries took place during Ephiphanytide, starting on Sunday 8 January and continuing to Sunday 29 January.

 This is an opportunity to thank those engaged in lay ministry for all that they do in the Diocese, and for them to consider whether they might be being called by God to a further development in their ministerial life.
 It also gives clergy and laity alike the chance to encourage others to think about whether they too may be called to affirmed, commissioned or licensed ministry.

 To help mark the Season, we have created a series of sermon outlines and prayers, which you will find below.
 We would encourage you to incorporate this material into your services, and also to signpost people to further information about the lay ministries available in the Diocese of Southwark: Reader ministry, Pastoral ministry, Evangelist, Lay Pioneers and Children, Youth & Family ministry.